Skip to main content

 However, in cases in which no actual money was missing in the first place, as a layperson, I ask the question: were bank accounts checked?
 Why was it only the Horizon system that was relied on, because, in most cases of fraud, it is a requirement to find where the money went?

 Crucially, contractually, sub-postmasters were obliged to make good any losses.
-Given that knowledge, surely any prosecutor would ask the question—what is the motive of a sub-postmaster who is contractually obliged to make good any losses?
+Given that knowledge, surely any prosecutor would ask what the motive is of a sub-postmaster who is contractually obliged to make good any losses.
 That is the questionable bit when it comes to looking at whether the evidence was there.

 I acknowledge and applaud the Scottish Crown Office, which has now stripped the Post Office of its status as a reporting body, but many other reporting bodies report to the Crown Office.
 It is vitally important that lessons are learned here, because it is not inconceivable that other reporting bodies are relying on poor evidence.
 We need to be sure about that.